 The Government has announced its plans for financial assistance to help employers retain employees for an extended period of time, although offering no work, and avoid lay-offs.
-It is called the Job Retention Scheme and, while little information has been published as to how it will work, we have set out below what we do know, which will be updated as more details are released.
+It is called the Job Retention Scheme and aims to avoid lay-offs or redundancies while employers are unable to offer work to their employees because of the COVID-19 pandemic.

 What is the Job Retention Scheme?

 It involves employers placing their employees on “furlough”.
 This is a term which is typically used in the US and essentially means putting employees on temporary leave of absence where they do not work and do not receive pay, but are retained on your books to be brought back in when you need them.
 Employers who do this will be able to obtain a grant from the Government to cover 80% of “furloughed employees” wages, to a maximum of £2500 per employee per month.

 Which employees can the grant be claimed for?

 Any UK employer with a UK bank account will be able to claim, but the employee must have been on your PAYE payroll on 28 February 2020.
 The employee can be on any type of contract ― part time, full time, employed agency, zero hours, variable hours.